AM klisza magnetyczna 50 x 50 mm

 bulk discounts:

-Call us tel: +48 22 499 98 98 or write through form on our website.
-You can check the mass as well as the appearance of magnet in our magnetic mass calculator magnetic mass calculator
+Call us tel: +48 22 499 98 98 or contact us via form on our website.
+You can check the power as well as the shape of neodymium magnets in our force calculator magnetic mass calculator

 Orders placed by 2:00 PM will be shipped on the same business day.